This post is about how to flourish by cultivating virtues.

 Aristotle thinks the same thing is true with other seemingly good things like honor, wealth, and even intelligence.

-For instance, if we make honor (a good reputation) our only goal and pursue it excessively, this can cause us to care too much about people’s good opinion of us.
-And given that people sometimes think badly of us through no fault of our own, caring excessively about their opinion puts our happiness under other people’s control rather than under our own control.
+For instance, let’s say we make honor (a good reputation) our only goal and pursue it excessively.
+This can cause us to care too much about people’s good opinion of us.
+And the problem is that people sometimes think badly of us through no fault of our own.
+So, caring excessively about their opinion puts our happiness under other people’s control rather than under our own control.

-If we make accruing wealth our only goal and pursue it excessively, this can cause us to prioritize work over our most important relationships and other important dimensions of our existence.
+And let’s say we make accruing wealth our only goal and pursue it excessively.
+This can cause us to prioritize work over our most important relationships and other important dimensions of our existence.

-If we make becoming more intelligent our only goal and pursue it excessively, it can cause us to neglect other important parts of our life, to neglect relationships, and to become a know-it-all.
+Or let’s say we make becoming more intelligent our only goal and pursue it excessively.
+It can cause us to neglect other important parts of our life, to neglect relationships, and to become a know-it-all.

-So, the question is whether there is something we can make our goal and that we can pursue with all our heart that actually does make us happy instead of undermining our happiness?
+So, the question is whether there is something we can make our goal.
+Is there something that we can pursue with all our heart that actually does make us happy instead of undermining our happiness?

 Aristotle believes there is.